Lukasllll/lukas_nutrients/README.md

 ### Download
 **Please note that this mod isn't officially released yet and may have some bugs as well as features missing!**

-Check out the current releases at https://github.com/Nutrient-Mod/lukas_nutrients/releases.
+Check out the current releases at [Nutrient Mod Releases](https://github.com/Nutrient-Mod/lukas_nutrients/releases).
 You can find a downloadable `.jar` file under "Assets".

 ### Supported Mods